Empathineer/CarND-LaneLines-P1/writeup_template.md

 Another potential improvement could be to ...

 1. Label the lines as positive or negative slopes first and then pass it through a nested conditional to determine if this is in fact a right or left lane.
-If there exists a line to the right or
+If there exists a line to the right of an initially classified right line within the region of interest, it will need to be appended to the "left" list.
-2. Distinguish geometry of lanes from an obstacle and look at the rec
+2. Distinguish geometry of lanes from an obstacle.
+Alternatively, maybe the program can assume an object is
-3.
+3. Votes are determined by